 The March 31, 2020 revised shelter in place order for the 6 Bay Area counties requires all businesses to send as many workers as possible to work from home.
 Businesses that are allowed to be open must follow public health orders.

-Here's what employers should do if a worker tests positive for COVID-19:
+Here's what employers should do if a worker tests positive for COVID-19, according to the Order of July 2, 2020:

 The California Department of Industrial Relations clarifies state regulations around sick leave and employers' responsibilities in this period: